imananoosheh/github-contributions-widget/README.md

    Your API endpoint will be accessible at `http://your-server-domain-or-ip/github_calendar/:username`.
 Make sure to update your GitHub widget script with this URL.

 ---
-Now, users can import your GitHub Contribution Calendar Widget script on their webpage and customize the appearance as needed.
-Additionally, you can deploy the backend server on your own server to provide the necessary data.
+Now, you can deploy the backend server on your own server to provide the necessary data.
 Happy coding!